ShobaS/Daily-Log/log.md

 Day 98:
 Did some search for a component for work.
 Having to get an idea for that thing and getting to understand the angular things.

+Day 99:
+Continued with the r and a for the component thing.
+Got some idea on how to make it work.
+Also having a thought on starting it in React.